-From July 2019 Croydon's Adoption services will be provided by Southwark Council, as part of a new shared service called the Adopt London South Regional Adoption Agency.
-Further information about what this means for service users will be available soon.
+Croydon's adoption services are provided by Southwark council, as part of a shared service called the Adopt London South Regional Adoption Agency.

 Step-parent adoption enquiry